Burgestrand/burgestrand.github.io/_posts/2017-08-31-fun-with-swift-protocols-and-view-controllers-in-storyboards.markdown

 2. No storyboard, so a programmatic view controller.
 Dependency injection through initializer.
 3. A self-contained storyboard, possibly multiple screens, I only use this if I don't need any data from the outside.

+I've been meaning to experiment with xibs more, since they allow for dependency injection through the initializer, but haven't quite needed it yet, but I digress…

 I wanted to share a Swift snippet with you to help with number **1** up there.
 It's not unique, ground-breaking or new by any means, but it's useful and it feels nice.